 It’s just a shame their service falls well short of the mark in most other areas (strap in for a rough ride, folks, it’s going to get bumpy).

 Sign-Up Process: A simple painless process

 Downloading and launching the Betternet app takes less than a minute and you can be online and browsing in next to no time.
 You don’t even have to create an account unless you want to purchase their premium plan.

 It’s also very easy to use:

 Just hit connect and off you go!
-Unfortunately, on the free plan at least, you have no choice to where you will be connecting–Betternet does it automatically.
+Unfortunately, on the free plan at least, you have no choice in where you will be connecting to–Betternet does it automatically.
 This can mean that you end up on a server that isn’t suitable for your needs.

 Betternet VPN Neutral Points